BESSETTY-AKHIL/FullStack_NanoDegree__Udacity/README.md

   ├── error.log
   ├── forms.py *** Your forms
   ├── models.py  *** Your SQL Alchemy models
-  ├── requirements.txt *** The dependencies we need to install with "pip3 install -r requirements.txt"
   ├── static
   │   ├── css
   │   ├── font